Spotifyd/spotifyd/README.md

 # Spotifyd
 An open source Spotify client running as a UNIX daemon.
-Spotifyd is more lightweight than the official client, and is available on more platforms.
+Spotifyd streams music just like the official client, but is more lightweight, and supports more platforms.
+Spotifyd also supports the Spotify Connect protocol, which makes it show up as a device that can be controlled from the official clients.

 Spotifyd requires a Spotify Premium account.